Reverse Education Center

 With a reverse mortgage, you — not the lender — own and control your home.
 You can't be removed from the home so long as you uphold the terms of the loan.
 As with a traditional forward mortgage, the lender simply puts a lien on the property to ensure the loan will be repaid.
 Learn More

 No. A reverse mortgage is a “non-recourse” loan, which means that if you default on the loan, or if the loan cannot otherwise be repaid, the lender can only enforce the debt through the sale of the property and cannot look to your other assets (or your estate’s assets) to meet any outstanding balance.
-If the loan balance is higher than what the home is worth, your heirs will not be responsible for paying the difference when the home is sold to repay the balance.
+If the loan balance is higher than the home’s value, your heirs will not be responsible for paying the difference when the home is sold to repay the balance.

 • Living in the home as a primary residence